Oscar de la Renta scores with sophisticated, elegant designs

 His years of experience and mastery of his craft were on display in the details, cuts and choice of fabrics in the 60 designs displayed in his newest collection, particularly in an eye-catching black and ivory striped duchess satin gown with a draped bow.

-The Mercedes-Benz Fashion Week features hundreds of shows staged at Lincoln Centre and other venues around New York, and it is followed by fashion weeks in London, Paris and Milan.
+The Mercedes-Benz Fashion Week features hundreds of shows staged at Lincoln Center and other venues around New York, and it is followed by fashion weeks in London, Paris and Milan.

 The semi-annual event attracts 116,000 people to New York City, from buyers to foreign press and wealthy customers.